An unsecured loan is a loan that is not secured by collateral, such as a car, a home, or savings in a bank account.

 Find the best unsecured loans

-The problem when shopping for a loan is that not all lenders are transparent about their fees and rates.
+Different personal loans come with different rates, fees and requirements, so check out what the best personal loans are to ensure that you find the best option for you.
+One of the difficulties in shopping for a loan is that not all lenders are transparent about their fees and rates.
 Even savvy borrowers may not always get the best deal available.
 It’s difficult to know what rates you qualify for without applying with every major lender.
 And if you do, your credit will probably take a hit.

 SuperMoney makes it easy to compare lenders and loans by setting their key features side by side.
 Our personal loan offer engine allows you to receive prequalified offers from leading lenders without hurting your credit.